Alexander Nimmo: Other works

 Knightstown.
 His maritime engineering designs combined classical motifs with utilitarian functionality.
-Among other projects, he is credited with designing the County Kerry village of Knightstown, the road from Galway to Clifden, and the harbour of Roundstone in Connemara.
+Among other projects, he is credited with designing the road from Galway to Clifden and the harbour of Roundstone in Connemara.

 In the 1830s he redesigned over 30 harbours on the western Irish coast.
-At Limerick, one of his major projects was the Wellesley Bridge which was constructed between 1824-35.
-(It is now known as the Sarsfield Bridge.)
+At Limerick, one of his major projects was the Wellesley Bridge (now known as the Sarsfield Bridge) which was constructed between 1824 and 1835.

-Nimmo died at his Dublin home on 20 January 1832.
+Death

+Nimmo died at his Dublin home, 78 Marlborough Street, on the evening of 20 January 1832, aged 49.
+According to The Times, he had been for some time an invalid as a result of rheumatic pains, and had ultimately died from "dropsy".
+The Galway Weekly Advertiser, a week after his death, marked his passing with the following eulogy: